Quickstart for Ascend on Snowflake

 Introduction

-In this quickstart guide you will learn how to use Ascend with Snowflake.
-You will be guided through the process of:
+In this quickstart guide, you'll learn how to use Ascend with Snowflake.
+You'll be guided through these processes:

 - Connecting Ascend to Snowflake